Levaro/RenderingWithRoslyn/Readme.md

 The `HtmlRenderer` is more complicated, but because of the division of labor in the C# Display project, the code in the renderer is just about output rather than processing the C# source.
 This summary does not contain a blow-by-blow description of the HTML renderer &mdash; for that you should inspect the code itself.
-Having an understanding of the core renderer provides a decent roadmap for inspecting and understanding the HTML renderer code.
+Having an understanding of the core renderer provides a decent road map for inspecting and understanding the HTML renderer code.
 What follows are some (but not all) highlights.

 Lists are used to render the lines of C# as seen earlier.
 An ordered list is used if the property `IncludeLineNumbers` is true and otherwise an unordered list is used.
 Each list element (LI tag) begins with a data-dash property specifying the line number.
 This